nvim-neorg/neorg/docs/NFF-0.1-spec.md

 		@some.tag
 			text here
 		the @end
-	INVALID (indent stability not preserved, content of the tag is less indented than the tag itself):
+	INVALID (content cannot be indented less than the starting tag):
 		@some.tag
 	   content
 		@end